Let’s stop trying to improve CSAT and NPS without trying these

 – William H. Davidow

 But how do you improve your first response time?
-The base step to improve first response time is to measure it.
+The base step to improve the first response time is to measure it.
 Is your support team taking a long time to respond to customers than you would expect them to?
 Based on the finding, you might want to adopt tools and tactics that will cut down the long wait time for customers.

 Live messaging, for instance, can drastically cut down first response time even for smaller teams.
 A live chat widget is always accessible, both for your customers and your support team.
-Unlike phone support, where customers have to go in phone tree circles to talk to a human, chat is always-on.
+Unlike phone support, where customers have to go in phone tree circles to talk to a human, the chat is always-on.
 Support representatives can reply to incoming chats instantly instead of the ~10 hours that it takes for them to individually reply to emails.
 They can reply faster and also chat with multiple customers simultaneously instead of talking to them one-on-one.

 3. Create room for self-service